The most northerly songbird, an Arctic delight

 Because the temperature in high latitudes can be highly variable, even in summer, the female snow bunting does not leave the nest once she has laid her 3 or 4 eggs.
 This allows her to maintain a regulated incubation temperature.
 During this time, the male snow bunting will hunt for both of them, bringing food for the female back to the nest.

 The snow bunting is found in high arctic latitudes during the summer (usually arriving in April and leaving September), and it then migrates south to more temperate zones for winter, including Southern Canada, northern United States, northern Europe, and central Asia.

-Highlights where the Snow Bunting can be seen
+Spots where the Snow Bunting can be observed

 Ahlstrandodden and Bamsebu